 Emmy began her Sewataro career as Assistant Director in 2007, a position she would hold and excel at for many years.
 Emmy’s role has since evolved, and we are pleased to announce that she is now our Director of Operations.
 Emmy will continue working tirelessly behind the scenes to ensure Camp’s smooth operation and success.
 She says her favorite part of working at Sewataro is watching campers grow, particularly those that go on to become CITs, and then staff members.
 "To see how Camp helps to shape campers to be such kind, joyful, confident and respectful people…and to feel like my work plays a part in that growth, is very fulfilling,” she says.
 As for Traditions, Emmy enjoys them all, and especially Olympics, Chicken Fat and the camp songs. :)

 Emmy hails from Cummington, MA, a small town in the western part of the state.
 She received her BA in Elementary Education and Communications from Keene State College in New Hampshire, and then spent three summers working at a YMCA overnight camp in New Hampshire as the Girl’s Camp Director.
-Emmy now lives in Westminster, along with her husband, 2 children and their dog, Gabby.
-Her daughter is a third year camper, and her son is a future Sewatarian.
+Emmy now lives in Westminster, along with her husband and 2 children.
+Her daughter is a four year camper, and her son will be attending for the first time in 2021.
 In her free time, Emmy enjoys the outdoors, especially camping, hiking and skiing.

 Assistant Operations Director